dantrevino/talks/Welcome file.md

 # How Do I Become a World Class Blockstack Evangelist?

 **What is a Blockstack evangelist?**
-There are two types of evangelists: Platform Evangelists and Developer Evangelists.
-A platform evangelist A Blockstack evangelist is:
+A Blockstack evangelist is:
  - An individual who is passionate about the Blockstack platform and ideals
  - Willing to share with fellow evangelists
- - Part Product Manager, part tinkerer, part
+ - Part Product Marketer, part developer/tinkerer, maybe (usually) both

 **What are the product areas that I should learn to become a Blockstack expert?**  Based on my current understanding, I would break it down this way below.
 What am I missing?
 What sections are in the wrong place?